absolute-quantum/cats-blender-plugin/README.md

   - A lot more models are now compatible
   - Added fix for bad uv coordinates (Thanks shotariya!)
   - Join Meshes now adds missing armature modifiers
+  - Join Meshes now merges UV Maps correctly
   - Fixed "Apply as Rest Pose" sometimes selecting the wrong shape key after the operation
   - Finally fixed CATS deleting bones and then claiming that they are missing
-- **Custom Model:**
-  - Merging armatures now renames all UV Maps "UVMap"
 - **Eye Tracking:**
   - Eye bones should no longer be created in weird places